Nowill History, Family Crest & Coats of Arms

 Yes another branch of the family was found at Little Mearley in Lancashire.
 "The hamlet and manor of Little Mearley, in the township, still remain in the descendants of William Nowell, the first grantee under John de Lacy, who died in the year 1240."

-Important Dates for the Nowill family
+Early History of the Nowill family

 This web page shows only a small excerpt of our Nowill research.
 Another 92 words (7 lines of text) covering the years 1507, 1602, 1515, 1571, 1576, 1558, 1560, 1662, 1641, 1689, 1661, 1690, 1684, 1714, 1590 and 1655 are included under the topic Early Nowill History in all our PDF Extended History products and printed products wherever possible.